Wendy Watson, Bobby Duncan and Finola Chamberlain.

 Mindscapes is a series of cold encaustic works that explore the impact of wild Westcoast NZ beaches on the creative mind of this maker.
 Texture, subtle colour and 3D effects evoke the beaches that draw Wendy like a magnet to wandering along their edges.
 Light, movement, constantly changing perspectives especially in the dawn and dusk lights and on overcast days when “everything takes on a blue/black hue.
 I saw the beach features and landforms in terms of textures“.

 There are many more enticing works from Wendy Watson in the gallery.
-I will do a second post so I can load heaps of wonderful images to the page.
 Don’t forget also you can see Wendy’s own words about her practice at https://latestartstudio.wordpress.com/.